MicroEvan/plp-portfolio/README.md

 # Mini-Challenge: Portfolio Website
-This project is an assigment for webtechnologies course at PLP Academy
+This project is an assigment for the Web Technologies course at PLP Academy

 # Requirements: